zensoup/fhirbug/README.rst

         ]
     }

-That probably seemed a bit magic, so let's dive a bit deeper in how fhirball works.
+That probably seemed a bit magic, so let's dive a bit deeper in how fhirbug works.

 By making a database model inherit from our base class instead of declarative_base and defining a FhirMap, we gain the ability to handle it ad both a model and a